 Info in English

-PROSJEKTSKOLEN is an art school situated in Oslo.
+PROSJEKTSKOLEN is a non-profit private art school situated in Oslo.
 It was founded in 2005 by Vilde von Krogh – originally with a 1-year curriculum – as an alternative foundation year.
 It became a 2-year education in 2013.
-The main focus is on three dimensional contemporary art, a field which incorporate, but does not exclusively consist of; installation, sculpture, performance, sound art, video, theatre, scenography, costume and land art.
+The main focus is on three dimensional contemporary art, a field which incorporates, but does not exclusively consist of; installation, sculpture, performance, sound art, video, theatre, scenography, costume and land art.
 The school is run by active contemporary artists and offers a wide range of guest teachers and lecturers.

 Prosjektskolen is the most successful school in Norway in getting students admitted to higher education within the fields of art, media and architecture.